 You will need to publish any changes that you have made to be visible to your users and there is a blue asterisk displayed when there are unpublished changes.

 Published configurations cannot be unpublished and deleted cards cannot be recovered.

 A card that contains your organisation's public contact details as set in your organisation preferences.
-This card may be moved but it cannot be deleted or edited here (edit it via your organisation preferences).
+This card can only be removed if there is a text or button card present.

 A card that can contain text, links, images, and embedded videos from YouTube or Vimeo.
 Use this for things like library information or links to resources that can't go on other cards - e.g. free or OpenAccess resources.